PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 >
 > To quote Tony Stark: “An intelligence agency which fears intelligence is, historically, not awesome.”
 >
-> See: See our integration docs for [more on configuring autocapture](/docs/integrate/ingest-live-data)
+> That said, you can turn off, or fine-tine, autocapture if you are concerned about capturing too many events.
+See: See our integration docs for [more on configuring autocapture](/docs/integrate/ingest-live-data)

 <ArrayCTA />

 ## Session recording

-Session recording is an essential tool for understanding how people use your product.
+Session recording is an essential tool for understanding how people use your product, especially for [early-stage companies](/blog/early-stage-analytics) searching for product-market fit.
 Both Heap and PostHog offer session recording, though Heap's version is quite limited at present.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">